 Error Handling

-Errors come in two flavors and they're really not the same thing:
+Errors come in two flavors and they're not the same thing:

 -

-error/ Python exception / Node thrown error / .NET exception. -
+error, a Python exception, a Node thrown error, or a .NET exception. -

 Real responses with a non-2xx status.
-The server got your request, processed it, didn't like it, and sent back
+The server got the request, processed it, didn't like it, and sent back

-404or500or whatever.
-The HTTP exchange is done.
-These come back as normal Response objects.
-You checkStatusCode.
+404or500or similar.
+The HTTP exchange completed.
+These come back as normal Response objects, and the caller checksStatusCode.

 Mixing them up is the most common bug in this space.
 A 500 isn't a network error.
-The server told you no. The connection's fine.
+The server told you no, and the connection is fine.

 The split, with code